shotvibe/shotvibe-clientlib/README.md

 -   **Java**: You need Java and its build tools.
 Not sure the best way to install this, but it's usually installed on the sytem.

--   **Checkstyle**: You need to have a command called `checkstyle` in your `PATH`.
-The easiest way to do this is to get the file `checkstyle-5.7-all.jar` from the [Checkstyle](http://checkstyle.sourceforge.net) download.
-Then make a shell script in your `PATH` called `checkstyle` with the contents:

-        #!/bin/bash
-        java -jar /path/to/checkstyle-5.7-all.jar "$@"